Struct gstreamer_check::harness::RefMut [−][src]

 has_clock_wait

-specifying if the gst::Element
+a gboolean specifying if the gst::Element uses

 gst_clock_wait_id internally.

-, this is the function to use
+Similar to crank_single_clock_wait(), this is the function to use

 if your harnessed element(s) are using more then one gst_clock_id_wait.

-Failing to do so can (and will) make it racy which GstClockID
+Failing to do so can (and will) make it racy which GstClockID you actually

 are releasing, where as this function will process all the waits at the